Gluten Free Macaroons

 - Preheat oven to 350°F and line cookie sheets with parchment paper.
 If not using parchment paper, grease cookie sheets well with butter.

-- Mix the condense milk, vanilla and almond extracts, and salt together in a large bowl.
+- Mix the condensed milk, vanilla and almond extracts, and salt together in a large bowl.
 Add the coconut and stir together until well combined.

 - Drop the batter by spoonfuls onto the parchment lined or well-greased cookie sheet, allowing at least 1 to 2 inches of space between the cookies.